papivot/pace-docs/Docker fundamentals.md

 #### Step 1 - Download the sample code from Github

 Download the sample code from the repository provided in the example.
-You may have to provie This sample code will be used multiple times during the future demos.
+You may have to provide the Github login credentials, if the repository is marked private.
+This sample code will be used multiple times during the future demos.

 ```shell
 $> cd workshop